felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ---

 If you foresee an issue that may form part of the Frequently Asked Questions, this question may be inserted between two lines with Related FAQ in bold and the questions following.
-The question must be linked to the relevant question in the **Frequently Asked Questions**, for example:
+The question must be linked to the relevant question in the Frequently Asked Questions, for example:

 ---